 Why is Loom and Leaf the better choice?

 - Transparency – you know exactly what the mattress is made of, from the foam layers to the cover, every detail of the construction process is clear and upfront.

-- Materials – Speaking of materials…organic cotton cover, natural thistle flame retardant, plant-based foams, medical grade spinal cooling pad, gel infused foam…the L&L is loaded with high quality materials
+- Materials – Speaking of materials…organic cotton cover, natural thistle flame retardant, plant-based foams, spinal cooling gel pad, gel infused foam…the L&L is loaded with high quality materials

 - Comfort – Loom and Leaf has done a good job of building a balanced mattress that’s enjoyable for most sleepers.
 Having 2 firmness levels is also a nice touch that further increases the number of sleepers that could enjoy the Loom and Leaf.

 - Cooling – great cooling features from top to bottom, one of the most cool mattresses I have slept on, especially at this price

 - Price – it is not even a contest, Loom and Leaf crushes Tempurpedic.
 The Loom and Leaf Queen size is $2,100 cheaper and the King size is $2,800 cheaper than the Cloud Supreme Breeze.

 If you’re on the fence between Loom and Leaf or Tempurpedic I would recommend just giving the L&L a try.
 You have a 120 day trial period.
 Worst case scenario you try the L&L, don’t like it, return it, and then get a Tempurpedic.
 Best case scenario…you love the Loom and Leaf and you also save yourself $2,100+.
 It’s a no brainer.

 If you are still sold on the Tempurpedic Cloud Supreme Breeze mattress, you’ll want to make sure the following apply to you:

 - You’re a fan of the medium feel – the Cloud Supreme Breeze comes in at a 5 out of 10 on the firmness scale, where 10 is the most firm.

 - You enjoy a pronounced level of sinkage and hug – with a memory foam construction, slightly softer feel, and thin cover, this mattress is built to allow sleepers to sink more deeply into the mattress.
 While this deeper level of sinkage is taking place, the foams will begin to contour to your body and can lead to somewhat of a stuck or trapped feeling for some sleepers.